Why Should I Humble Myself?

 “DO.
 MORE.
 THINGS!”

-Oh, and if you decide to go into entrepreneurship, my goodness, the gut-wrenching pressure from the world to be the very best is monumental!
-BE ON TOP!
-OR DON’T HAVE A BUSINESS!
-PERIOD!
+Oh, and if you decide to go into entrepreneurship, the gut-wrenching pressure from the world to be the very best is monumental!

-There is so much pressure to be the best, to be better than others.
-From the time we are just little kids, our hearts are molded toward high achievement.
-And don’t even get me started on the pressure of the loveless Christians, to be “the best” like them.
+Throughout our lifetime, there is so much pressure to be the best, to be better than others.
+From the time we’re just little kids our souls are molded toward high achievement.
+And don’t even get me started on the pressure that comes from the grace-confused Christians.
+That is, to be “the best” like them.

-So today, my friends, know this: Humbling yourself to God, through Christ, is a courageous thing!
-Allowing His Spirit to live through you is the highest achievement ever!
+So today, my friends, know this: Being humble is a courageous thing!
+Being arrogant, stuck in self-righteousness and unbelief?
+That’s easy.
+Humility is hard!
+But only in our thinking.
+It’s simple and natural once we get our new spirit from the moment we first believe.
+Truth be told, allowing Christ to live through you is the greatest thing you could ever do!
 This is where your new confidence begins!
 This is where you learn your value!
 This is where you get a backbone!
-This is where you learn how to overcome evil with good, and hate, with love!
-Begin to humble yourself today.
-Just say, “Jesus, I’m ready.
-Let’s do this,” and you’re off!
+This is where you learn how to overcome evil with good, and hate with love!
+Why not humble yourself today?
+Just say, “Jesus, I’m not sure if I’m ready, but let’s do this,” and you’re off!

 A prayer for you: God I want to thank you today for knocking the stool of pride out from under me.
 It was a good thing.
-And although I fought you for so long, thank you for never giving up on me.
+And although I fought you for so long in my mindsets and habits, I want to thank you for never giving up on me.
+Your grace kept me secure, and you knew who I was all along, your son.
 Right now, I lift up all who are reading this, directly to you.
 HUMBLE THEM!
 SHOW THEM WHAT TRUE HUMILITY IS!
 SHOW THEM WHAT REAL STRENGTH IS!
-Do them like you did me, and remove everything in their lives that would keep them from coming to know Jesus on the deepest level possible.
+Do them like you did me.
+Remove everything and everyone that would keep them from knowing Jesus on the deepest level possible.
 They might not know it now, but this will be the best thing that ever happened to them!
-In Christ’s name I pray, amen!
+Thank you for keeping us safe and comforting us as we grow in humility each day.
+In Christ’s name I pray, amen.